jreisinger/checkip/README.md

 Malicious       50% 🚫
 ```

-The CLI tool also supports JSON output
+The CLI tool also supports JSON output:

 ```
 checkip -j 118.25.6.39 | \